 Rule making related to open enrollment of special education students

 The State Board of Education hereby amends Chapter 17, "Open Enrollment," Iowa Administrative Code.

 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 256.7(5).

 This rule making implements, in whole or in part, 2020 Iowa Acts, Senate File 2082.

 Purpose and Summary

-These proposed amendments modernize the language used in provisions on open enrollment of special education students, based on 2020 Iowa Acts, Senate File 2082.
+These amendments modernize the language used in provisions on open enrollment of special education students, based on 2020 Iowa Acts, Senate File 2082.
 No substantive change is intended.
-These proposed amendments also conform the federal process for resolving disputes regarding placement of students with disabilities in school choice programs.
+These amendments also conform to the federal process for resolving disputes regarding placement of students with disabilities in school choice programs.

 This rule making has no fiscal impact to the State of Iowa.